Webhooks

-Popsee signs all webhook payloads with HMAC-SHA256 so you can verify they originated from Popsee and haven't been tampered with.
+If you provide a webhook secret, Popsee signs all payloads with HMAC-SHA256 so you can verify they originated from Popsee and haven't been tampered with.

-The header value is prefixed with sha256= followed by the hexadecimal signature.
+The signature is included in the X-Popsee-Signature header, prefixed with sha256= followed by the hexadecimal signature.

 Verification Steps